-Considered one of the most influential committees in Congress, the House Appropriations Committee is responsible for approving the federal government’s annual spending levels for nearly all federal programs.
-As such, I take my role as the only Illinois member on the committee with the utmost seriousness, fighting to ensure that funds are allocated to grow Chicago’s local economy and spur job creation.
+Considered one of the most influential committees in Congress, the House Appropriations Committee is responsible for setting and approving the federal government’s annual spending levels for nearly all federal programs.
+As such, I take my role as a senior member of the committee and one of its twelve subcommittee chairmen with the utmost seriousness, fighting to ensure that funds are allocated effectively and responsibly.
+As an appropriator, I work to make sure Illinois and the Chicagoland area receive the funding they need to bolster the local economy and spur job creation.

-Securing robust federal funding through the appropriations process is critical for safety and economic growth of the Fifth District, Chicago, and Illinois.
-And as your representative, I will continue to be a strong advocate for critical investments that continue to position Chicago as a 21st century city.
+Securing robust federal funding through the appropriations process is critical for safety and economic growth of the 5th District, Chicago, and Illinois.
+As your representative, I will continue to be a strong advocate for critical investments that continue to position Chicago as a 21st-century city.

 More on Appropriations